See how much solar panels cost in your area

 How does sun exposure affect solar panel efficiency?

-It is important that your solar panel array(s) are installed in areas that receive good insolation (sun exposure) throughout the day, free from as much shading from trees or neighboring obstructions as possible.
-This will ensure your system is as productive as possible, given the site conditions.
+It is important that your solar panels receive good insolation (sun exposure) throughout the day and are free from as much shading from trees or neighboring obstructions as possible.

 Related Articles